rust-lang/book/src/ch17-03-oo-design-patterns.md

 compile time!
 This ensures that certain bugs, such as display of the content of an unpublished post, will be discovered before they make it to production.

-Try the tasks suggested for additional requirements that we mentioned at the start of this section on the `blog` crate as it is after Listing 17-20 to see what you think about the design of this version of the code.
+Try the tasks suggested at the start of this section on the `blog` crate as it is after Listing 17-21 to see what you think about the design of this version of the code.
 Note that some of the tasks might be completed already in this design.

 We’ve seen that even though Rust is capable of implementing object-oriented design patterns, other patterns, such as encoding state into the type system,